mariusandra/pigeon-maps/README.md

 ![Demonstration](https://pigeon-maps.js.org/assets/video.gif?raw=true)

-Demo: https://pigeon-maps.js.org/ (using maps from Mapbox, Wikimedia, Stamen and OSM)
+Demo: https://pigeon-maps.js.org/ (using maps from OSM and Stamen)

 ## What is it?